lopezdsr/sql-query/sqlref/sql_reference.md

 {: caption="Table 2.
 Query result for example 'list products with a price above the average price'" caption-side="top"}

-<h3 id="resultClause">resultClause</h3>
+<h3 id="cosResultClause">cosResultClause</h3>

-You can use the result clause to apply detailed control over the location, format and layout of the SQL query result set being stored.
+You can use the Cloud {{site.data.keyword.cos_short}} result clause to apply detailed control over the location, format and layout of the SQL query result set being stored on Cloud {{site.data.keyword.cos_short}}.

 The default is `JOBPREFIX JOBID`, which means that `jobid=` is always appended to the target prefix.
 You can optionally specify `JOBID NONE`, which skips the appending of `jobid=`.
 This means that the results are written